 Ability to Keep Residents Mobile

-This indicates the percent of residents that maintained mobility over time.
-Retaining mobility is usually a great sign for residents' well-being.
+This indicates the percent of residents who were able to retain mobility over time.
+Retaining mobility can be a great sign for residents' well-being.

 This tells you the number of hospitalizations per 1,000 days of care.
-There is usually a correlation between keeping patients out of the hospital and the overall quality of care.
+There is usually a correlation between avoiding hospitalizations and the quality of care.

 Short-term Care: Rehospitalizations